 Except if you go five-star.
 AKA Central Park, a luxury residence/hotel combo, is offering a night out on the 1,000-square-foot wrap-around terrace of its 17th-floor penthouse suite.
 You’ll get cocktails, s’mores (ingredients from Jacques Torres) to toast in front of the fireplace, champagne, a Nook e-reader loaded with campfire stories, a telescope, a TV (really?), and a bed under the stars.

 Why the pool at the Biltmore Hotel, in Coral Gables, Florida, deserves a place in the iconography of travel.

 Miami was built on a grandiose dream that somehow came true.
 The Biltmore’s fanciful half-acre pool—flanked by a Moorish tower and faux-Roman statuary—embodies the infinite possibilities of this city of whimsy.
 The winter headquarters of the Roaring Twenties, the hotel survived the 1930’s with Busby Berkeley–style aquacades starring Esther Williams; Johnny Weissmuller, in pre-Tarzan days, was a swim coach.
 By the 1970’s, the derelict Biltmore had become the local version of the hotel in The Shining—as kids, we’d sneak in and use it as a spooky clubhouse.
 Over time, both hotel and pool reopened, but every swim remains a dip into myth, enveloped by glittering ghosts. $

-Book now on Vacationist, and you can stay in some of your favorite destinations for up to 40% off.
+Book now on Vacationist, and you can stay in some of your favorite hotels and resorts for up to 40% off.